mykelalvis/FT/Traveller/WORKING/Mongoose/Robot Handbook.md

 •	 Small (-X): The robot is smaller than a human and presents a difficult target.
 All ranged attacks made against the robot suffer a DM equal to the score listed in the Small trait.
-Robots of Size 4- are Small.
+Robots of Size 4-are Small.

 •	 Stealth (+X): The Stealth trait, as opposed to to the Stealth skill, is the robot’s ability to